 In July, a number of universal and regional human rights bodies and experts will review States’ compliance with their human rights obligations through the consideration of State and civil society reports and country visits.
 Three United Nations treaty bodies will hold sessions to assess States’ progress regarding the rights of women, civil and political rights, and the prevention of torture.
 The Human Rights Council will continue its consideration of the overall human rights situations in 15 countries.
 Three UN special procedures will conduct country visits in July.
 Additionally, the UN Working Group on mercenaries and the Expert Mechanism on the Rights of Indigenous Peoples will hold sessions in Geneva.
 Of the regional bodies, the European Committee of Social Rights (ECSR) will be in session and the European Court of Human Rights (ECtHR) will hold two Grand Chamber hearings.

-The UN treaty body sessions and the public hearings of the European Court, Inter-American Commission, Inter-American Court, and African Court may be watched via UN Web TV, the European Court’s website, the Inter-American Commission’s website, Vimeo, and YouTube, respectively.
+The UN treaty body sessions may be watched via UN Web TV.
+The public hearings of the ECtHR may be viewed via the ECtHR’s website.
 To view human rights bodies’ past and future activities, visit the IJRC Hearings & Sessions Calendar.